andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 - Swagger spec
 - DB Migrations - for CD - separate db user
 - Resource links: Self links.
 Collection links.
 (HAL) maybe https://github.com/pmoule/go2hal
+- DMID still exists in channel. -1 anyone can talk as DM.
+DM still needs to have a character in the channel.
+- Owner doesn't have to have a character - needs a character to send story messages though.
+- Users can have multiple Characters in a Channel.

 ## Fix Ups

+- Switch to single Character per Channel for now
+- Delete Channel has dependencies on Messages and Characters
+- Delete User has dependencies on Messages and Characters
+- Switch content-type and accept to validate if present.
 - Default to int for config file (no env var set)
 - QueryParamExtractor no error.
 QueryParamExtractorRequired error.
 - Need an err msg somewhere when a container fails so example int tests in travis can easily tell why the app didn't start